3 Weeks in Chile: The Ultimate Travel Itinerary

 • Locations: Vicente Perez Rosales NP, Petrohué Waterfalls

-Day 10: Puerto Varas – Pucón
+Day 10: Puerto Varas and Pucón, Chile’s Lake District

 Pucón on the shores of Lake Villarrica

 Pucón is a super cute city on the shores of Lake Villarrica with cozy cafés, good restaurants, and nice beaches.
 The plan for the rest of the day is clear: fill your belly, book a tour to Villarrica Volcano, take a stroll on the beach, and call it a night.
-You will need all the strength you can muster for tomorrow.
+You will need all the strength you can muster up for tomorrow.

-Day 11: Villarrica Climb and Spa
+Day 11: Villarrica climb and soaking in hot springs

 • Distance: 20 km (12.5 mi) in a bus + around 1,500 m (4,921 ft) ascent